 The Chamber Music program is an integral part of the instrumental and vocal experience at the Gordon Department of Music, and is open to all music majors and minors.

-Dr. Sarita Kwok and Dr. Susan Kim direct the Chamber Music program and lead a team of faculty coaches, who work intensively on a weekly basis with student groups as they prepare for a mid-semester master-class and a major performance at the end of the semester.
+Dr. Sarita Kwok directs the Chamber Music program and leads a team of faculty coaches, who work intensively on a weekly basis with student groups as they prepare for a mid-semester master class and a major performance at the end of the semester.
 Student chamber music groups may also have the opportunity to perform off-campus or at special events.